-Lakes are defined as a large body of slowly moving or standing water that is surrounded by land.
+Lakes are defined as large body of slowly moving or standing water that is surrounded by land.
 There are countless lakes in the world that are formed naturally due to tectonic, volcanic, or even glacial activities.
-However, lakes can also be man made.
-These landlocked bodies of water can be freshwater or saline, and can be found in high altitudes and at sea level.
+However, lakes can also be man-made.
+These landlocked bodies of water can be freshwater or saline and can be found in high altitudes and at sea levels.
 Due to the variety in their formation, habitats and different elevations, lakes vary in depth, length and volume.
 Here we have the largest lakes in the world to add to your bucket list for a unique experience.
-They will not only offer an incredible view, but will also allow you to enjoy rich flora and fauna, different outdoor activities and tours.
+They will not only offer an incredible view but will also allow you to enjoy rich flora and fauna, different outdoor activities and tours.

 1. Largest Lake In The World: Caspian Sea

 Taking first place in this list of largest lakes in the world is the 435 km-wide Caspian Sea.
 Not to be confused because of its name, the Caspian Sea is an endorheic basin (a drainage basin, or watershed, without any outflows) located between Europe and Asia.
 With a surface area of 371,000 square kilometres (143,200 square miles) and a volume of 78,200 cubic km (18,800 cubic miles), the Caspian Sea is the world’s largest inland body of water.
 It is regarded as the world’s largest lake, or a full-fledged sea because of its massive size and saline water.
 There are five countries that share the biggest lake in the world: Iran, Kazakhstan, Turkmenistan, Russia and Azerbaijan.